AvivYaniv/Cortex/README.md

     Which runs the saver as a service, which works with a message queue indefinitely; the saver subscribes to all the relevant topics it is capable of consuming and saving them to the database. <br/>
 <br/>

+You can add saver as a micro-service, by adding it to the [docker-compose.yml](https://github.com/AvivYaniv/Cortex/blob/master/docker-compose.yml) file, by creating a new entry of saver.
+For more information please refer [How to add new micro-service](https://github.com/AvivYaniv/Cortex/blob/master/README.md#722-how-to-add-new-micro-service) in this document. <br/>

 ### 3.5.
 API
 The API is available as `cortex.api`. <br/>